This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large bowl gently mix together the ground sirloin, egg, Worcestershire sauce, garlic powder, onion powder, salt, pepper, and breadcrumbs.
+• In a large bowl, gently mix together the ground sirloin, egg, Worcestershire sauce, breadcrumbs, garlic powder, onion powder, salt, and pepper until just combined.
+Do not overmix.

-• Form the meat mixture into 4 balls, then flatten into 1-inch thick patties.
+• Divide the mixture into 4 equal portions and shape into 1-inch thick patties.

 • Heat vegetable oil in a large skillet over medium heat.

-• Add the hamburger patties to the skillet.
-Fry the patties for about 2-3 minutes on each side.
-Remove to a plate and cover with foil to keep warm.
+• Add the patties and cook for 2 to 3 minutes per side until browned.
+Remove to a plate and cover with foil.

-• Slowly pour the beef broth into the skillet using a wooden spoon to scrape the brown bits from the bottom of the pan.
+• Slowly pour in the beef broth, stirring constantly and scraping up the browned bits from the bottom of the pan.

-• Add the patties back to the pan, simmer for 10 more minutes until beef is cooked through and gravy is thickened.
+• Return the patties to the skillet and spoon gravy over the top.
+Simmer on low for 10 minutes until the beef is cooked through (160°F internal temperature) and the gravy is thickened.

 Nutrition